To become a mentee you will need to apply for the program. Applications open during the Spring semester of the academic year.

 While you do not pick your mentor yourself, we are very intentional when creating the pairing.
 We ensure all mentees have input as to the type of mentor they’d like to have and we do our best to make the best match.

+To become a mentor, we ask that all candidates apply when the application period starts.
 We are currently not accepting mentor applications.
-If you are interested in joining our team by becoming a mentor for the 2022-2023 school year please email us at [email protected].
+If you are interested in joining our team for the next academic year, please email us at [email protected].
 There are other ways to get involved, please check us out at our social media to learn more!